salimandre/PcaNet/README.md

   <img src="img/output_l2_2.png" width="35%">
 </p>

 * A **binary hashing step** binarize outputs.
 For each pixel it provides a binary sequence, hence an integer.
+At this step we added a sparsity parameter not introduced by authors.

 <p align="center">
   <img src="img/hashed_1_small.png" width="35%">